aaronespasa/image-captioning-pytorch/README.md

-# image-captioning-pytorch
+# Image Captioning using Pytorch
-Create the caption of an image using a CNN and a RNN trained with the COCO dataset
+### Create the caption of an image using a CNN and a RNN trained with the COCO dataset